PhilipTrauner/cmus-osx/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)

 **cmus-osx** tightly integrates *cmus* into macOS.
-It adds notification and media key support on par with other media players like iTunes.
+It adds notification and media key support on par with other media players such as iTunes.

 > [vim-cmus](https://github.com/azadkuh/vim-cmus) is a sister project for `nvim`/`vim` integration of `cmus`.